-Chicken Enchilada Chili a hearty chili made with enchilada sauce, black beans, chili beans, tomatoes and more, easy to make and totally delicious.
+Chicken Enchilada Chili is a hearty chili made with enchilada sauce, black beans, chili beans, tomatoes, and more, easy to make and totally delicious.

 Chicken Enchilada Chili

 - 2 large cooked chicken breast cut into bite-size pieces

 - 1 small onion chopped

 - 10.5 ounce can cream of chicken soup

 - 15.5 ounce can black beans drained and rinsed